What is Agentic AI?

 How is agentic AI different from RPA?

-RPA follows rigid, pre-programmed scripts — click here, copy this, paste there.
-It breaks when a screen layout changes or an edge case appears.
-Agentic AI uses language models to reason about goals and adapt its approach when conditions change.
-RPA automates keystrokes.
-Agentic AI automates decisions.
-In practice, the best implementations combine both: RPA for structured, repetitive steps and agentic AI for the judgment calls in between.
+RPA follows rigid, pre-programmed scripts and breaks when a screen layout or edge case changes.
+An agent uses a language model to reason about the goal and re-plans when conditions change.
+RPA automates keystrokes; agents automate decisions.
+The best implementations combine both: RPA for structured repetitive steps, an agent for the judgment calls in between.

 What does it cost to deploy agentic AI in an enterprise?